 How To Donate:

-We hold Donation Days at the beginning of every half term, but we will always accept donations!
+We hold Donation Days at the beginning of every half term.
 Please label them clearly for the attention of BHSA – UNIFORM DONATION.
+Drop them off at either the junior or senior school office who will pass it on to us.

 Thank you so much for your donations, we truly appreciate them!